 Patients had the opportunity to provide feedback through the practices own surveys.
 We saw that the practice responding to issues identified during these surveys.
-For example we found that opening times on Wednesday had been extended following feedback from patients in a 2015 survey.
+For example we found that chair cushions had been re-covered in March 2016 following feedback received from patients.